 Now test that post – say to yourself, “So what?”, from the perspective of the customer.

 This makes you think, “how is that relevant to my audience?”

-It could be that you’re learning loads of stuff that you’re then going to share with them or the learning is going to make you better at what you do (which will benefit them.)
+It could be that you’re learning loads of stuff that you’re then going to share with them or the learning is going to make you better at what you do (which

 It could be that you’re meeting some amazing people that you will be able to call upon in future to share some free content (which will benefit your audience).